 Enjoy your favorite take-out style dinner right at home with this uncomplicated and healthier version of Salmon and Broccoli Stir Fry.
-The salmon is stir fried in a deep golden soy-free sauce and sprinkled with sesame seeds, served over a bed of fluffy white rice.
+The salmon is stir fried in a deep golden soy-free sauce with a side of broccoli and served over a bed of fluffy white rice.

 salmon and broccoli stir fy in a skillet.
 A wooden spatula